akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 The Replicated Event Sourced Behavior is run in each replica as a sharded entity using @extref:[Akka Cluster Sharding](akka:typed/cluster-sharding.html).

-The events of the replica is published to the other replicas using @ref:[Akka Projection gRPC](grpc.md) endpoints.
+The events of each replica are published to the other replicas using @ref:[Akka Projection gRPC](grpc.md) endpoints.

 Each replica consumes a number of parallel slices of the events from each other replica by running Akka Projection gRPC in @extref:[Akka Sharded Daemon Process](akka:typed/cluster-sharded-daemon-process.html).